 Reducing Claims Denial

 Providers may keep on blaming the payers for denying their claims but it would be prudent to keep a check on one’s own process and make the required changes so as to reduce denials and increase profits.

 Being as specific as possible is of utmost importance in medical coding.
 Be it symptoms, services, diseases each one should be coded to the highest possible level.
 If the insurance carrier finds that the claim is not precise enough they will deny the claim.
 The good thing about the advent of ICD – 10 is that now the codes are more specific as seven alpha–numeric codes are applied in comparison to the three or four in ICD – 9.
 This means that variables such as the type of encounter that prompted the visit which led to the relief or non – relief of symptoms will also be documented.

 However, many feel that in the initial stages of ICD–10 there will be an increase in denial rates especially for practices that were not prepared for the transition.

 As manual processes play a huge role in denials it makes sense in automating the process.
 Electronic billing has the potency to increase the accuracy of the claims which will help in lesser denials.

 Double Checking Before Submission

-As a thumb rule practices should make it a point to check their claims before submitting.
-Many a times simple mistakes made during coding could result in the denial of the claim.
-Hence, correcting the claims before submission is vital.
-However, to do it manually would be time consuming so it would make sense to do it with the help of billing software.
+As a thumb rule practice should make it a point to check their claims before submitting.
+Many a time simple mistakes made during coding could result in the denial of the claim.
+Hence, correcting the claims before the submission is vital.
+However, to do it manually would be time-consuming so it would make sense to do it with the help of billing software.